ppwwyyxx/wechat-dump/README.md

     ./dump-html.py "<contact_display_name>"
     ```

-    The output file is `output.html`.
+    * The output file is `output.html`.
+Check `./dump-html.py -h` to use different input/output paths.

-    Check `./dump-html.py -h` to use different paths.
+    * Add `--wxgf-server ws://xx.xx.xx.xx:xxxx` to use a WXGF decoder server.

 ### Examples:
 Screenshots of generated html: